memohib/Web_Search_MCP/README.md

 An MCP(Model Context Protocol) Server with a web search tool

-This project demonstrates how to create a web search tool using the Tavily API and integrate it with FastMCP (Model Context Protocol) for seamless interaction with AI agents or other applications.
+This project demonstrates how to create a web search tool using the Tavily API and integrate it with MCP (Model Context Protocol) for seamless interaction with AI Systems.
 This allows you to provide real-time web search capabilities to your language models or applications.

 ## Overview

 The `Web_Search_MCP` project leverages the following key components:

 *   **Tavily API:** A powerful search API that provides real-time, comprehensive web search results, including answers, raw content, and relevant metadata.
-*   **FastMCP:** A Python library enabling the creation of tool servers based on the Model Context Protocol (MCP).
-This allows for easy integration of custom tools with AI models.
+*   **FastMCP:** The FastMCP class uses Python type hints and docstrings to automatically generate tool definitions, making it easy to create and maintain MCP tools.
 *   **Langchain:**  Specifically, the `TavilySearchResults` tool from Langchain is used to interact with the Tavily API efficiently.
 *   **Dotenv:** A library for loading environment variables from a `.env` file, securely managing sensitive information like API keys.
-*   **uvloop:** provides an implementation of asyncio that provides a high-performance event loop.
 * **uv:** A very fast Python package installer and resolver, used to manage and run this project.

 ## Functionality